yuja/jj/docs/git-compatibility.md

 There are a few downsides to this mode of operation.
 Generally, using co-located repos may require you to deal with more involved Jujutsu and Git concepts.
+You can disable colocation with the `--no-colocate` flag on the commands `jj git init` and `jj git clone` or by setting the configuration `git.colocate = false`.

 * Interleaving `jj` and `git` commands increases the chance of confusing branch conflicts or [conflicted (AKA divergent) change